-The FCS file specification allows for multiple data segments in a single file.
-Since the output of read.
-FCS is a single flowFrame we can't automatically read in all available sets.
-This parameter allows to chose one of the subsets for import.
-Its value is supposed to be an integer in the range of available data sets.
-This argument is ignored if there is only a single data segment in the FCS file.
+- datasetThe FCS file specification allows for multiple data segments in a single file.Since the output of read.FCS is a single flowFrame we can't automatically readin all available sets.
+This parameter allows to chose one of the subsets for import.Its value is supposed to be an integer in the range of available data sets.
+Thisargument is ignored if there is only a single data segment in the FCS file. - emptyValue boolean indicating whether or not we allow empty value for keyword values in TEXT segment.

-emptyValue

-boolean indicating whether or not we allow empty value for keyword values in TEXT segment.
 It affects how the double delimiters are treated.
 IF TRUE, The double delimiters are parsed as a pair of start and end single delimiter for an empty value.
-Otherwise, double delimiters are parsed one part of string as the keyword value, default is TRUE.
+Otherwise, double delimiters are parsed one part of string as the keyword value. default is TRUE. - channel_alias an optional data.frame used to provide the alias of the channels to standardize and solve the discrepancy across FCS files.
+It is expected to contain 'alias' and 'channels' column of 'channel_alias'.
+Each row/entry specifies the common alias name for a collection of channels (comma separated).
+See examples for details.